-Compensation to general manager
+Compensation to managers

-Compensation to general manager takes into account the Company's overall market position, general pay levels in the industry, concurrently taking reference of their extent of goal achievement and contribution, etc.
+Compensation to managers takes into account the Company's overall market position, general pay levels in the industry, concurrently taking reference of their extent of goal achievement and contribution, etc.

-Compensation to general manager includes fixed salary, supervisor's bonus, work and performance bonus, year-end bonus and employee's compensation, etc.
+Compensation to managers includes fixed salary, supervisor's bonus, work and performance bonus, year-end bonus and employee's compensation, etc.

-The payment of compensation to general manager takes references of duty, contribution, operating performance of the year as well as consideration of future aspect of the Company, and is resolved according to relevant regulations along with the regular assessment of reasonability by compensation committee.
+The payment of compensation to managers takes references of duty, contribution, operating performance of the year as well as consideration of future aspect of the Company, and is resolved according to relevant regulations along with the regular assessment of reasonability by the remuneration committee.